shsagir/play-area-sync/docs/https.md

 ### Redirect all requests to HTTPS

 There is no need for your application to be reached over a non-secure connection.
 It is recommended to forward all requests to the secure line.
-To establish this, create or modify the `.htaccess` file in your root path folder like so:
+To establish this, create or modify the `.htaccess` file (also see our [htaccess article](/htaccess)) in your root path folder like so:

 ```plain
 RewriteEngine On